LightningJukeboxBot/LightningJukeboxBot/README.md

  - Faster payment feedback
  - Payment feedback in payment HTML page
  - Create nicely designed payment page for funding

-## Test
-Connect bot to test group
-Disconnect from spotify
-queue
-history
-add

-*We still like some DJ's don't worry.
-You can pauze the bot any time if you want to play dictator and ruin everyone's fun :p ;)

 ## Disclaimer
 It is your own responsibility to mind licensing and copyright laws in your region.